 Storytime in our house is a really lovely way that we all connect.
-Whether it’s a made up story or one out of a book, I have come to realise that it is a great to time build connection and presence with our son as well as a great time for learning.
+Whether it’s a made up story or one out of a book, it is a great to time build connection and presence with our son as well as a great time for learning.

 This is where Manny the meatball comes in.
 He is a cute little guy who loves rolling around with his foodie friends.
 He is a sweet little ball of goodness who goes through the ups and downs of common moods, emotions and thinking patterns.

 Manny is joined by his friends Crispy Carrot and Benjamin Broccoli and is often guided by his Aunty Sage, who has a lot of experience with the BIG emotions and ‘stinking thinking’.

 Through simple but powerful story telling, Manny faces his emotions and solves related challenges using a little help from his friends and family as well as mindful practice.
 Each book even comes with some handy notes for adults related to the topic at hand!

 The first two books in the series are about the topics of anger and mindset.
 Currently they are available in English and Finnish.